SimVascular/simvascular.github.io-archive/source/documentation/modeling/_loftingpreview.md

 Here, for better visualiztion, change the color of the lofted surface of aorta to blue, change the opacity of the image to about 0.6.

 Now let's check the first contour of right\_iliac.
-You may find that the firt segmentation of right\_iliac looks something like this:
+You may find that the first segmentation of right\_iliac looks something like this:

 <figure>
   <img class="svImg svImgXl"  src="documentation/modeling/imgs/segmentation/checkledge.png">